ShreyanSen/shreyansen.github.io/docs/_pages/next-step-data-science.md

 * build a dream portfolio to prove your skills
 * code from a place of confidence, clarity, and ease

 My training method is project-based and skills-based, and you learn by doing.
 First, we develop a project plan based on your interests, or you choose from a portfolio of suggested projects.
 We meet once a week to have an accountability check-in, pair code, or explore mindful coding practices.
-Since each person has differents goals and background, each path is unique.
+Since each person has different goals and background, each path is unique.
 We work together to discover yours.

 If this resonates, please reach out today to schedule a free introductory session at nextstepdatascience at gmail.com.

 # What Is Mindful Coding

  Mindful coding is a series of practices I developed with my Zen teacher, to tap into states of freedom and flow while we code.
-After a lifetime of the stress-based orientation to work taught in schools, many people are constantly suffering while working, but this can change.
+After a lifetime of the stress-based orientation to work taught in schools, many people are constantly suffering while working, but this can change with a mindfulness-based orientation to coding.
+You will also find this has benefits beyond the computer screen.